 From both Monaco and Menton, you will first have to take the TER to Nice and then take the bus options listed above.

-Not only will this trip be a lot more expensive, but accommodations in those two cities are also more expensive than Nice!
+Not only will this trip be a lot more expensive, but accommodations in those two cities are also more expensive than in Nice!

 Obviously, these are just the public transport options!
 It’s very easy to rent a car and drive to La Turbie from any of these cities, but it will cost a lot more.